Integrable almost complex structures in principal bundles and holomorphic curves: A class of almost complex structures on principal fibre bundles

 If one is given an isomorphism of vector spaces $ \alpha: V \stackrel{\cong}{\nach} W $, then

 defines a complex structure on the vector space $V\oplus W$.
-Let $K$ be a compact Lie group \footnote{Compacity will be of importance only in later sections} and suppose given a $K$-principal fibre bundle $P\stackrel{\pi}{\nach} M$, where $P, M$ are supposed to be differentiable \footnote{we mean always $C^\infty$ in what follows} manifolds.
-We denote the free right-action \footnote{all introduced mappings between manifolds are supposed to be of class $C^\infty$ in all what follows} by $\rho: P\times K \nach P$ .
-We suppose also given a connection $A$ on $P$.
+Let $K$ be a compact Lie group (or more generally a Lie group admitting an inner product on its Lie algebra that is invariant under the adjoint action), and suppose given a $K$-principal fibre bundle $\pi: P \to M$, where $P, M$ are supposed to be differentiable ($C^\infty$) manifolds.
+We denote the smooth free right-action by $\rho: P\times K \nach P$ .
+We suppose also given a connection $A$ on $P$, and its connection 1-form on $P$ will be denoted by $\omega_A$.
 This gives a splitting of its tangent bundle into the horizontal and the vertical subbundle

 (By definition $V$ is the kernel bundle of $\pi_*:TP \nach TM$).
 Thus if $\dim(K) = \dim(M)$ and if one has given $\forall p \in P$ an isomorphism